Dubai vs. Abu Dhabi – Which Is Best For You?

 Are Dubai and Abu Dhabi The Same Thing?

 Despite their name similarities, Dubai and Abu Dhabi do not refer to the same place.
-Under The United Arab Emirates, these territories are two independent Emirates (UAE).
+Under the United Arab Emirates, these territories are two independent Emirates (UAE).
 There are seven Emirates in total:

 - Abu Dhabi